|Jerusalem: What's in a Name?

-The question now arises why we pronounce the word Yerushalayim with a YUD when the vast majority of times it is written without the final YUD?
-The answer is that the PATACH YUD MEM ending in Hebrew makes the word dual, for example, "OZNAIM" (ears), "RAGLAIM" (feet), "YADAIM" (hands).
-The above question is answered by the Talmud which explains that there are two Jerusalems, a heavenly one which is situated directly above the earthly Jerusalem.
-Just as the heavenly Jerusalem is G-d's eternal capital, so is the earthly Jerusalem, Israel's eternal capital, despite the objections of the U.S. State Department and UNESCO.
+The question now arises why pronounce the word Yerushalayim with a yud when it is written without the final yud?
+The answer is that the patach yud mem in Hebrew makes the word dual, for example, "oznaim" (ears), "raglaim" (feet), "yadaim" (hands).
+This question is answered by the Talmud which explains that there are two Jerusalems, a heavenly one which is situated directly above the earthly Jerusalem.
+Just as the heavenly Jerusalem is G-d's eternal capital, so is the earthly Jerusalem, Israel's eternal capital, despite the U.S. State Departments objections.

 This same idea also applies to the name Eretz Yisrael, the Land of Israel.
 Eretz Yisrael is a land overflowing with beauty and sanctity.
 Some of its beautiful qualities are revealed, and others are hidden away beneath the surface.
 In a similar sense, the famous Tzaddik among the Spies, Kalev ben Yefuneh, who saw only the good in Eretz Yisrael, unlike his colleagues, who were deceived by the superficial problems they saw in Eretz Yisrael.
 He was called Kalev, the same root as the word "Kelev" ( a dog), because a dog is always digging beneath the surface to find the buried treasure.

 So too, a Jew in Israel has to plumb the depths to discover the hidden treasure, concealed in Eretz Yisrael.